National Consumers League Board of Directors

 Since July 2000, Lisa Hertzberg has directed the national LifeSmarts program, NCL’s fast, fun consumer education competition for teens and tweens.
 Lisa’s primary responsibilities include operating the national LifeSmarts program, strategizing growth, implementing new partnerships and program components, assisting state coordinators, developing educational materials, managing the online competition, and conducting the online and national competitions.
 Under Lisa’s direction, the program, formerly only available to high school students, has expanded into middle school classrooms across the country, serving a wider audience of student participants and coaches.

 Before joining the National Consumers League, Lisa worked for 13 years for the Minnesota Attorney General’s Office, where she created and conducted consumer education programs and outreach efforts.
 In 1995 she launched the Minnesota state LifeSmarts program.
 Within several years the Minnesota program was the largest in the country involving students at more than 120 schools in 1999-2000.

 Lisa is a graduate of Gustavus Adolphus College in St. Peter, Minnesota, where she studied communications and political science.

-Director, Child Labor Issues and Coordinator, Child Labor Coalition
+Director of Child Labor Issues and Coordinator of Child Labor Coalition

 Reid Maki joined the National Consumers League in March 2008.
 In his work at NCL, Reid coordinates the activities of the Child Labor Coalition, striving to minimize abusive child labor and to protect the health, safety, and well-being of child workers in the United States and abroad.
 Reid is a proponent of corporate social responsibility, including fair labor standards for American workers.